guessit-io/guessit/README.rst

       -h, --help            show this help message and exit

     Naming:
+      -n, --name-only       Parse files as name only, considering "/" and "\" like other separators.
       -Y, --date-year-first
                             If short date is found, consider the first digits as the year.